 2. Gently scrape the surface of the skin at the active margin of the lesion.
 Do NOT draw blood.

 3. Place scrapings between two clean glass slides.

-Transport to the Microbiology Laboratory immediately at room temperature.
+Onsite collections: Transport to the Microbiology Laboratory immediately.

 If processing is to be delayed, store specimens as follows: